maggiechasse/IS_Capstone_Spring2018/README.md

 #### 5. Alignment QC:
 - Look for a tool that could be used to assess ChIP strength using the aligned BAM files.
 Provide the website and/or citation.
   - A tool to QC the ChIP from the aligend BAM files is MultiQC.
+Source: http://multiqc.info Citation: Ewels et al, 2016.
+Bioinformatics.
 - Write a command that could be used to generate QC figures or metrics.
   - Must be in the directory where bam files are located to run the following command:
     - multiqc . *or* firefox multiqc_report.html &